 In online teacher communities, these questions come up all the time.
 I follow one group that’s all about progressive and student-centered learning.
 A teacher will post that students are throwing things, calling him names, and outright refusing to follow directions.
 A flurry of comments will come back, “Build relationships!”
 “Plan engaging lessons!”

 In another group, which caters to more traditional educators, someone complains that her class is too “chatty.”
 Her students “can’t sit still for her lectures.”
 This time, the opposite recommendations roll in.
 “Show them who’s the boss,” “Call the parents,” “Send them to the office.”

 As with most things, the reality is somewhere in the middle.
 Apply a strict approach when students are eager to please, and you’ll turn them off.
 Come across as too soft with students who are testing you, and you’re left with chaos.

 When I first started teaching, classroom management came pretty naturally.
 I cut my teeth as a substitute in an inner-city school district — one day I would be teaching pre-K. The next, high school seniors.
 I quickly learned how to read the room.
 How to interact with different age groups.
 And how to project confidence.

-But by this time in my career, I rarely even thought about classroom management.
+At this point in my teaching career, I had stopped thinking about classroom management.
 I would teach, and the students usually played along.
 I soon realized, though, that even though management was easy for me, it was incredibly difficult to teach.

 When Management Comes Up Short

 I still remember the first time I walked into Mr. Ryan’s 4th grade class.
-Mr. Pretto, the principal, had warned me that Mr. Ryan needed serious help.
+The principal had warned me that Mr. Ryan needed serious help.
 They had been working closely together on classroom management for over a year.
 But Mr. Ryan still couldn’t control his class.

 “4th grade?”
 I wondered, “How is this even an issue?”